EUDAT-B2DROP/b2drop-deployment/README.md

 ## Module Description

-This module interfaces with the owncloud module by shoekstra (shoekstra-owncloud) and adds the repositories for b2drop to the apps and themes folder.
+This module adds the repositories for b2drop to the apps and themes folder.
+It also configures webserver and database.

 ## Setup